 Pick-up and drop off from Korumburra or Club meeting

-NEW NEW - Visit a Local Beekeeper Program - NEW NEW
+Visit a Local Beekeeper Program

 All club members will receive and email to let them know the dates and locations of upcoming field days with experienced beekeepers.
 If you would like to participate in this program and attend one of the field days simply follow the instructions in the email.
 Space is limited as only 3-4 can be taken for each session.
 These dates are usually rather short notice as a reasonably accurate weather forecast must be available for the dates selected.